 Considered as a beauty requirement in Korea, the V-Face is increasingly popular in the recent years.
 The treatment is catered for those who want a natural, more relaxed and youthful appearance.
 A non-surgical facelift is the minimally invasive yet ‘natural’ way of using injectables or facial fillers to enhance your features.
-For those interested in getting chin or lip fillers, or a jawline (V-face) Botox treatment, find out more about the benefits, procedure and expected results below.
+For those interested in getting chin or lip fillers, or a jawline (V-face) botulinum toxin treatment, find out more about the benefits, procedure and expected results below.

 WHO IS IT FOR?

 V-Face treatment is equally effective on men and women.
 While the optimal age for a patient to begin getting fillers is in the 40s to early 50s, younger patients are treated on a case-by-case basis, depending on situations and expectations.
-Many patients start botox and fillers to maintain their appearances in their 30s and because of this, our patients still look 30 when they are 40!
+Many patients start botulinum toxin and fillers to maintain their appearances in their 30s and because of this, our patients still look 30 when they are 40!
 If you have a special event coming up, have the treatment beforehand so that your skin has time to settle down.

-V-Face treatment consists of Botox and fillers injected into the skin to fill up furrows and lift up areas with volume loss.
+V-Face treatment consists of botulinum toxin and fillers injected into the skin to fill up furrows and lift up areas with volume loss.
 Most fillers are made up of Hyaluronic acid and are considered highly safe products akin to the collagen in our skin.
 These inert materials can plump up wrinkles with effects that last from 6 to 18 months, depending on the material used.
 The best way to think of them is a structural support for wrinkle busting and volume replacement.

 This treatment can also be used to raise the nose bridge, enhance lips giving a fuller appearance or fill up nasolabial (area between the nose and upper lip) folds with simple injections of fillers.
 The main advantage of fillers is the enhancement of facial features naturally.
 The downtime of nasal (nose) bridge augmentation and lip augmentation are significantly shorter compared to a conventional rhinoplasty.